IBM/generate-insights-from-multiple-data-sources/Wiki.md

 # Summary

 Data and business analysis is a very valuable skill to have.
 It could mean the difference between a mediocre business and an exceptional one.
 For any company to do Data or Business analysis, having appropriate amount of data is the key.A company's data may have been stored on multiple sources.
 If we are able to aggregate all this related data which is stored on multiple sources and perform analysis, it would be very useful for the business, to interpret the data and to take right decision in accordance with the business environment.
-It could mean the difference between a mediocre business and an exceptional one.

 # Technologies